berkeley-stat243/stat243-fall-2020/README.md

 Class:
   - Mon Nov 2: basis vectors, eigenvectors, and covariance matrices (Unit 10, Section 2)
-  - Wed Nov 4: no class: please work on Unit 9, Sections 3 and 4.1 and watch the associated videos (Unit 10, Videos 1-3)
+  - Wed Nov 4: no class: please work on Unit 10, Sections 3 and 4.1 and watch the associated videos (Unit 10, Videos 1-3)
-  - Fri Nov 6: (tentative) no class: please work on Unit 9, Sections 4.2-4.3 and watch the associated videos (Unit 10, Videos 4-7)
+  - Fri Nov 6: no class: please work on Unit 10, Sections 4.2-4.3 and watch the associated videos (Unit 10, Videos 4-7)

 Assignments:
   - Mon Nov 2, 10 am: Unit 9, Sections 4-5 reading questions (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8185492))
-  - *Fri Nov 6, 10 am: PS6* (submitted as usual)
+  - *Fri Nov 6, 10 am: PS6* (submitted as usual) (it's ok to turn in as late as Tue Nov 10 at 10 am)

 Section: Discussion of Cao et al. simulation study

 **Week 12**

 Class:
-  - Mon Nov 9: (tentative) QR and SVD decompositions (Unit 10, Sections 4.4 and 5.2)
+  - Mon Nov 9: QR and SVD decompositions (Unit 10, Sections 4.4 and 5.2)
   - Wed Nov 11: holiday, no class
   - Fri Nov 13: (tentative) start on optimization (Unit 11)

 Assignments:
-  - TBD
+  - Mon Nov 9, 10 am: Unit 10, Sections 3, 4.1-4.3 reading questions (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8185492)) (it's ok to turn in as late as Wed Nov 11 at 5 pm)

 Section: advanced Git and GitHub usage